claytonchew/contribute-codes/content/how-to-contribute.md

    - Project overview and objectives
    - Required skill sets or volunteer roles
    - URLs to your repository and/or project website
-3. **Add Contributors**
-   If you already have contributors working on your project, you can add contributions by adding their profiles to your project.
-This helps acknowledge their efforts and encourages others to join in.
-4. **Manage Volunteer Requests**
+3. **Manage Volunteer Requests**
    Volunteers interested in your project will submit requests through the platform.
-You’ll receive an email notification when someone wants to contribute.
-Review their contact information and personal details, and decide if they’re a good fit for your project.
+You can choose to enable email notification when someone requests to contribute.
+Review their information, and decide if they’re a good fit for your project.
-5. **Engage and Collaborate**
+4. **Engage and Collaborate**
    Stay in touch with your volunteers, provide guidance, and keep the project moving forward.
 Collaboration is key to making your project successful and impactful.

 ---